 Spread prepared sauce onto crust, then top with mozzarella slices and tomato slices and fresh basil*.

-Place into hot oven and bake for about 10-12 minutes on bottom half of oven, or until cheese is melted and bottom of crust is golden brown.
+Place into oven and bake for about 10-12 minutes, or until cheese is melted and bottom of crust is golden brown.
 Remove from oven and top with fresh basil leaves, drizzle with additional olive oil, sprinkle with dried basil or oregano and lightly sprinkle with sea salt.

 Serve while hot.